TheRake66/PVZ-Language-settings-for-GOTY-edition/README.md

 # PVZ Language settings for GOTY edition
- An application to change the language of the game Plants vs. GOTY Zombies (Steam)..
+ An application to change the language of the game Plants vs. GOTY Zombies (Steam).